amk-org/AMK/README.md

 #Documents of AMK Project
-Please refer to the following linkes to documents:
+Please refer to the following links to documents:

 - [AMK Language Design: Overview](docs/language_design.md)